 For those considering coming to work in your grubbiest, most unprofessional clothing, this is probably not a good idea.
 This is Halloween not “Casual Day” and even Casual Day is not Grubbies Day.
 This is the worst form of costume abuse in my opinion.
 Office Halloween costumes come in all shapes and forms.
-In the same way drunk behavior can be a reflection of your true self, (mean drunks and friendly drunks) HR will interpret your costume as a direct reflection of how much respect one has for their customers and co-workers, and how much professional awareness you possess.
+In the same way, drunk behavior can be a reflection of your true self, (mean drunks and friendly drunks) HR will interpret your costume as a direct reflection of how much respect one has for their customers and co-workers.
+It is also a reflection of how much professional awareness you possess.
 It’s all about judgment.
 For me, it will be lights out and extra “Beware of Dog” signs posted in the front yard this Halloween evening.
 Anything to avoid the crumb snatchers.

-See you at the after party!
+See you at the after party,

-nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone that is good at something.
-E.G. “He has a nasty fork ball”.
+nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
+“He has a nasty forkball”.